-A great card for international travel is the Capital One Venture X Rewards Credit Card, the big sister of the last card we mentioned.
+A great card for international travel is the Capital One Venture X Card, the big sister of the last card we mentioned.

 This card offers amazing perks like lounge access all around the world, no foreign transaction fees, strong travel insurance perks, and really high earning rates.

-You might be scared by the high annual fee, but if you read our deep dive about this card, you’ll see that it quite literally “pays” to keep this card in your wallet…
+You might be scared by the high annual fee, but if you check out its perks and benefits (☝️), it quite literally “pays” to keep this card in your wallet…

 Finally, we have Nexus.